ArArgyridis/CDSE_Benchmark/README.md

 The cache, from the client side is disabled, to avoid any bias in the benchmark.
 As we are aware that some service provider seems to offer a cache system on the server side that cannot be disabled, a meetingation that could be taken is to test each point only once

+### **WMSLatency.py**

+The benchark accepts as input a valid CDSE INSTANCE_ID, an output path for the generated reports (csv) and an integer number defining how many times (repeats) the test will be performed.

+- For each repeat the GetCapabilities request is performed and the response time is measured.
+Then the system sleeps for a random number of seconds (between 2 and 9).
+For the number of repeats the mean, median, and standrd deviation are computed
+- Similarly the GetMap is measured as well.
+For each repeat a random layer and random respective style are selected from the available set.
+The test delivers the same results per layer and in total.

 ## Prerequisites